Rogelio González Pizaña

 Rogelio González Pizaña (1 March 1974 – 6 December 2015), commonly referred to by his alias Z-2 and/or El Kelín, was a Mexican former drug lord and one of the founders of Los Zetas, a criminal organization originally formed by ex-commandos from the Mexican Armed Forces.
 Unlike the rest of the founders of Los Zetas, however, he did not serve in the Mexican Armed Forces before joining the drug trade.

 Criminal career

-Rogelio González Pizaña was born in Mexico on 1 March 1974.
+Rogelio González Pizaña, also known as Z-2 or El Kelin, was born in Mexico on 1 March 1974.
 In the late 1990s, the Gulf Cartel leader Osiel Cárdenas Guillén, fearing his rivals, decided to form an elite armed squadron to protect him.
 The group, which became known as Los Zetas, was mostly composed of former members of the Mexican Armed Forces.
 Some of the members, including their founder Arturo Guzmán Decena (alias "Z1"), deserted from the Mexican Special Forces Grupo Aeromóvil de Fuerzas Especiales (GAFE) to work for the drug lord.
 González Pizaña was the second-in-command of Los Zetas, just behind Guzmán Decena.
 The third-in-command was Heriberto Lazcano Lazcano (alias "Z3").
 Los Zetas, under the command of the three men, led covert operations in northern Mexico to decimate rival drug cartel members and to consolidate the Gulf Cartel as the leading criminal organization on the Gulf of Mexico.